 RONDEAU M379B – COSWORTH n.16

 Rondeau and Jassaud won the 24 Hours of Le Mans in 1980 with the Rondeau M379B Cosworth n.16, is the first time that a driver wins with a car that bears his name.
-The race initially conditioned by the rain saw the furious comeback of the Porsche 908/80 n.9 of Ickx and Joest faster, but at six hours of the end he had problems with the gearbox and lost three laps from the French car.
+The race initially conditioned by the rain saw the furious comeback of the Porsche 908/80 n.9 of Jacky Ickx and Reinhold Joest faster, but at six hours of the end he had problems with the gearbox and lost three laps from the French car.
 The M379B ran the last hours of the race and won by two laps.
 Third at the finish line Gordon Spice, Philippe Martin and Jean-Michel Martin with the Rondeau M379B n.17

 Width: 1980 mm

 Suspension front: Double wishbones, coil springs over dampers, anti-roll bar

 Suspension rear: Single top links, twin lower links, twin trailing arms, coil springs over dampers, anti-roll bar

 Ford Cosworth DFV 2993 cc V8 90° Turbo

 Power: 343 kW

 Tank Capacity: ? lt

 Winner 24 hours of Le Mans 1980 with drivers Jean Rondeau, Jean Pierre Jaussaud